EnactProtocol/encat-spec-and-tools/README.md

 ### 4. Test Your Tools
 Include examples to verify behavior and document expected outputs.

+### 5. Organize by Purpose
-### 5. Use Namespaces for Environment Variables
+Use logical hierarchies for better discovery:
-Group related tools and prevent variable conflicts:
+- `enact/text/*` for text processing tools
-- `tools.enact.discord` for Discord tools
+- `enact/web/*` for web-related tools
-- `tools.company.analytics` for company analytics tools
+- `company/internal/*` for internal company tools
-- `tools.personal.utils` for personal utilities
+- `username/personal/*` for personal utilities

 ### 6. Document Behavior with Annotations
 Use `readOnlyHint`, `idempotentHint`, `destructiveHint`, and `openWorldHint` to help AI models understand tool behavior.